 Hiring the right people requires a sure-fire interviewing process.
-To effectively interview prospective employees, you need more than a little dedicated time and a list of questions; you need an understanding of how you can draw out the information you need about an individual’s knowledge and capabilities.
+To effectively interview job candidates, you need more than a little dedicated time and a list of questions; you need an understanding of how you can draw out the information you need about an individual’s knowledge and capabilities.
 You also need to tune into character nuances that might indicate how well a candidate will work with your team.
 And, of course, you need to do all of that without breaking any anti-discrimination laws.

-Interviewing can be intimidating for not only prospective employees, but also for employers!
+Interviewing can be intimidating for not only prospective employees but also for employers!
 By following some best practices for interviewing applicants, you can better ensure your interview process does the job well, allowing you to home in on that one individual who will be an exceptional fit for the position.

 Get The Job Done Right: 6 Best Practices For Interviewing Job Candidates

 Whether you alone will interview the job candidate or you decide to have multiple interviewers, everyone involved should prepare in advance.

 Interviewers should know what experience, capabilities, and professional characteristics are critical to the job (it helps to rank them in order of most important to least important), so everyone is on the same page when assessing job candidates.
 Also, each interviewer needs to understand her role in the interview and have questions prepared that will draw out relevant information about the job candidate’s knowledge, skills, and experience.
 To do this, you all need to be intimately familiar with the job position’s requirements and the information a job candidate provided thus far (job application, resume, phone interview, etc.) that has awarded her an in-person interview.

 Make It As Less Stressful As Possible